dominik42/bryntum-gantt-vaadin/README.md

 # Vaadin Integration example for Bryntum Gantt Chart

+- fork of https://github.com/mstahv/bryntum-gantt-vaadin with the following changes

+  * Java 17
+  * Vaadin 23.2
+  * Spring Boot 2.7
+  * using Gantt Chart Trial version 5.2.4
+  * including der WebComponent version gantt.wc.module.js instead of gantt.module.js

 *To run the example, download Bryntum Gantt library and install it to /fronend folder.
-See more from Runnint the Application section below.*
+See more from Running the Application section below.*

 This project currently contains a PoC of [Bryntum Gantt Chart](https://www.bryntum.com/products/gantt/) integration for Vaadin.
 It can render basic charts, but the API has not been tested in any real app.
 Also, it is currently not packaged as a Vaadin add-on, but just contains implementation in a Spring Boot project.